ARMmbed/BLEIntros/AdvSamples/CustomGAP.md

 ###Evothings Custom-Made App

-We're created a [custom-made app for Evothings](https://github.com/BlackstoneEngineering/evothings-examples/tree/development/experiments/mbed-Evothings-CustomGAP) to go with our advertising:
+We've created a [custom-made app for Evothings](https://github.com/BlackstoneEngineering/evothings-examples/tree/development/experiments/mbed-Evothings-CustomGAP) to go with our advertising.

 To run the app: